facelessuser/coloraide/docs/src/markdown/manipulation.md

     ```

     The above example cleanly converts between HSL and HWB as the conversion between these two is much more precise,
-    but the Oklab example is not quite as precise and returns a color with a saturation that is way out of bounds.
+    but the Oklab example is not quite as precise and returns a color with a saturation that is a bit out of bounds.
     This is partly because the Oklab max whiteness isn't exactly `1`, but more like `~0.999...`, The HSL model
     doesn't really represent out of gamut colors in a logical way and, in this case, creates a color with a negative
     saturation.
 It looks worse than it really is as when we convert it to sRGB, we see it is barely off.
 None of